Skip to main content

 Cortisol the Double-Edged Sword

 Understanding cortisol’s function is key to understanding how these programs cause harm.
-Its primary role in a is to ensure the brain has an adequate supply of glucose.
+Its primary role in a stress response is to ensure the brain has an adequate supply of glucose.
 It does this by promoting gluconeogenesis, the creation of glucose from non-carbohydrate sources, primarily proteins from muscle tissue.

 While this is effective for short-term survival, a state of chronically elevated cortisol means your body is constantly breaking down valuable muscle tissue for energy.
 This process is catabolic, meaning it dismantles tissues rather than building them.
 This directly undermines any goal of becoming stronger or leaner.

 Furthermore, this continuous demand for glucose mobilization has a profound impact on your metabolic health.
 To get the glucose into cells, the pancreas must release insulin.
-When are persistently high, the body’s cells can become less responsive to insulin’s signal.
+When cortisol levels are persistently high, the body’s cells can become less responsive to insulin’s signal.

 This condition, known as insulin resistance, means the pancreas has to work harder, producing more and more insulin to do the same job.
 High levels of circulating insulin are a powerful signal for the body to store fat, particularly visceral fat around the abdominal organs.

-This creates a frustrating and paradoxical situation where a program designed for can actually promote fat storage, especially in the midsection.
+This creates a frustrating and paradoxical situation where a program designed for weight loss can actually promote fat storage, especially in the midsection.
 It is a biological response to a perceived state of emergency, a hoarding of resources for a famine that the program itself has created.

 How Does Chronic Stress Manifest Physically?